Doug Norcross - Ward A

 Kathe is honored to have this opportunity to serve the children and families of Waynesboro.
 She wants to help ensure that the Waynesboro Public School division continues to have the resources it needs to provide a quality education to every student, while making the best use of its available resources.
 She is committed to helping the Waynesboro Public School division increase its success in all areas of education.

 Linda clerked for the Virginia Supreme Court upon graduation from law school and then served as an assistant Commonwealth’s Attorney for Harrisonburg/Rockingham County.
 She has been an attorney at Poindexter, Schorsch, Jones & Hill, P.C. in Waynesboro since 1991.
 She focuses her law practice in the areas of child custody and divorce.
 She is married to Steve Jones, who is with the Virginia Department of Alcohol Beverage Control Bureau of Law Enforcement’s Staunton Region.
-They have two children, Zachary, who is senior at Waynesboro High School and the Shenandoah Valley Governor’s School and Seth who is a 10th grader at Waynesboro High School.
+They have two children, Zachary, who is a freshman at Virginia Tech, and the and Seth who is a Junior at Waynesboro High School and the Shenandoah Valley Governor’s School.

 Linda is a certified Guardian Ad Litem for the 25th Judicial Circuit, where she represents the interests of children in litigation.
 She believes that providing children with a quality education is essential to the success not only of the children themselves, but to the community as a whole.